Quantum Vacuum energy as the origin of Gravity: Introduction

 \cy{c_Y}

 It is instructive to compare the perspective on Gravity developed in this article with some proposed theories of quantum gravity, since this clearly delineates some important distinctions.
-We take ``quantum gravity" to mean a theory where the space-time metric $g_{\mu\nu} (x)$ itself is quantized which implies the existence of spin 2 gravitons.
+We take ``quantum gravity" to mean a theory where the space-time metric $g_{\mu\nu} (x)$ itself is quantized which implies the existence of massless spin 2 gravitons.
+Based on this delineation, quantum gravity plays no role in the present article, and in spite of this our model avoids the usual curvature singularity when the scale fact $a(t) =0$.
 Although the definition of the Planck length $\ell_p$, defined from $G_N$ as $G_N = c^3 \, \ell_p^2 /\hbar$, is a priori just based on dimensional analysis, one expects that $\ell_p$ is a relevant scale when considering graviton-graviton scattering.
-The latter does not play a role in this article, which makes one question whether $\ell_p$ is a fundamental constant, however this issue will not be completely settled in the present cosmological context.\footnote{Based on this article, units based on $\hbar$, $c$ and $\mzeron$ are more natural.} A significant result of string theory is that it provides a consistent prescription for the computation of graviton scattering that is finite \cite{StringTheory}.
+A significant result of string theory, which continues to be its main motivation, is that it provides a consistent prescription for the computation of graviton scattering that is finite \cite{StringTheory}.
 Thus gravity ``emerges" from string theory, in the sense that Newton's constant $G_N$ is determined by matching graviton scattering with low energy gravity.
-This leads to a formula for $G_N$: \beq G_N \sim \cy \, g_s^2 \, \, \frac{c^3 \ell_s^2 }{\hbar} \eeq where $\ell_s$ is the string length scale, $g_s$ the string coupling, and $\cy$ is a compactification factor depending on the Calabi-Yau manifold of the compact 6 spatial dimensions.\footnote{The fundamental length scale in string theory is related to the string tension $=1/2\pi \alpha'$ in the Polyakov action, where $\alpha'$ is referred to as the Regge slope, and $\alpha' = \ell_s^2$.\cite{StringTheory}} The string length scale $\ell_s$ must be close in value to the Planck scale $\ell_p$ to match low energy graviton scattering.
-Thus $G_N$ is not yet predicted in string theory since $\cy$ is unknown in particular.
+This leads to a formula for $G_N$ which is completely determined by physics at UV energy scales: \beq G_N \sim \cy \, g_s^2 \, \, \frac{c^3 \ell_s^2 }{\hbar} \eeq where $\ell_s$ is the string length scale, $g_s$ the string coupling, and $\cy$ is a compactification factor depending on the Calabi-Yau manifold of the compact 6 spatial dimensions.\footnote{The fundamental length scale in string theory is related to the string tension $=1/2\pi \alpha'$ in the Polyakov action, where $\alpha'$ is referred to as the Regge slope, and $\alpha' = \ell_s^2$.\cite{StringTheory}} The string length scale $\ell_s$ must be close in value to the Planck scale $\ell_p$ to match low energy graviton scattering.
+Thus $G_N$ is not yet predicted in string theory since $\cy$ is unknown in particular since there are many possible such compactifications.
 Let us also mention Verlinde's interesting entropic theory of gravity \cite{Verlinde} wherein gravity arises when one considers entropic forces combined with the holographic ideas.
 Here also $G_N$ ultimately is of the form \eqref{Gstring} with $\ell_s \sim \ell_p$, thus here also $G_N$ is determined from UV properties.
 Finally, for loop quantum gravity, $G_N$ is treated as a fundamental constant in the Einstein-Hilbert action.
-Comparison of these graviton based expressions for $G_N$ with the formula \eqref{GMach} clearly indicates the significant differences with the perspective on Gravity presented in this paper, since the formulas could not be more different.
-First of all, based on \eqref{Gstring}, Newton's constant becomes infinitely strong as $\hbar \to 0$.
+Comparison of these graviton based expressions for $G_N$ with the formula \eqref{GMach} clearly indicates the significant differences with the perspective on Gravity presented in this article, since the formulas could not be more different.
+First of all, based on \eqref{Gstring}, Newton's constant becomes infinitely strong as $\hbar \to 0$ if the string scale $\ell_s$ is kept fixed.
 In our formula \eqref{GMach}, all of the QM is contained in $\M$ through $\rhovac$.
 Putting together some formulas we will obtain below, one can write $G_N = \gcal_0 \hbar^3 /(2 \pi c \mzeron^4 \Rinfinity{2})$. where $\gcal_0$ is value of $\gcal$ at low energies.
-In contrast to \eqref{Gstring}, here note that $G_N \to 0$ as $\hbar \to 0$ in the latter formula, which fits into the idea that gravity originates from quantum vacuum energy density.
+In contrast to \eqref{Gstring}, here note that $G_N \to 0$ as $\hbar \to 0$ in the latter formula, which fits nicely into the idea that Gravity originates from Quantum Mechanics in the form of $\rhovac$.